amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 ==================================================

 .. courier-groups-schedule-offset-start

+Offsets are not necessary for bridges configured within a courier group workflow.

 An offset is a constraint placed on a courier that defines a range of time that is older than the scheduled time, within which a courier group will accept customer data as valid for the current job.
 Offset times are in Coordinated Universal Time (UTC), unless the "Use this time zone for file date ranges" checkbox is checked.